This image has an empty alt attribute; its file name is cropped-CSM-Pro-Head-Shot.jpg

 PRENUPTIAL AGREEMENTS

-The only way I will do Prenuptial Agreements is in three stages, representing both parties as Estate Planning clients and neither for the Prenuptial Agreement.
+Title 11 RCW, representing both parties as Estate Planning clients and neither for the Prenuptial Agreement.
 If you wish to proceed in a different way, then I wish you the best of luck in finding another referral to assist you.

-(1) ESTATE PLANNING FORM FOR NO COST OR OBLIGATION DRAFT.
-The purpose is to create two separate property trusts with exhibits listing the assets and debts each of you have prior to marriage.
+(1) ESTATE PLANNING FORM FOR NO COST OR OBLIGATION DRAFT The purpose is to create two separate property trusts with exhibits listing the assets and debts each of you have prior to marriage.

 (2) You can list all of your assets and debts on the attached spreadsheet to create the exhibits.